 However, SureFox makes it very easy for the device administrators to configure the Allowed Websites on Android tablets and smartphones and block all other websites.

 Just follow the steps below to add allowed websites in SureFox:

-1. Access SureFox Settings screen by quickly tapping on Back Button or anywhere on the screen 5 times within 3 seconds and enter your password
+1. Access SureFox Settings screen by quickly tapping on Back Button or tap on the screen 5 times within 3 seconds and enter your password.

 3. Tap on Add URL